 BIO

-Chris Speed is a composer, clarinetist, and tenor saxophonist whose music, rooted in jazz, stretches across folk, classical, and rock.
-For nearly three decades, he has been a prominent and influential voice in jazz and improvised music, known for his inventive artistry and genre-defying collaborations.
+Chris Speed is a composer, clarinetist, and tenor saxophonist whose work, rooted in jazz, draws from folk, classical, and rock traditions.
+For over three decades, he has been a prominent and influential voice in jazz and improvised music, known for his inventive artistry and genre-defying collaborations.

 “A dazzling player of exquisite restraint, intelligence, and range.” — Chicago Reader